Mustafa-79/Succession-Planning/README.md

 - **Predict High Potential Employee**: Identifies employees likely to receive a promotion.
 - **View Employees at Risk**: Assesses which employees might need intervention or are likely to leave.
 - **Create Assessment**: Allows admin to create an assessment form for employees.
-- **Employee Feedback**: Enables the creation of new feedback forms.
+- **Employee Feedback**: Enables the admin to view employees feedback about courses.
 - **View Employee Information**: Provides all essential information of each employee.
 - **Process Complaints**: Reviews and processes complaints submitted by employees.
 - **Update Information**: Allows admin to update personal information such as passwords and profile pictures.